 Leave the crowds gathered by the car parks entrances and within minutes you will have an expansive, clean and sandy beach all to yourself.

-Our favourite spot is West Runton beach which is perfect for beachcombing, playing cricket or enjoying a stroll into the nearby town of Cromer, famous for its pier.
+Our favorite spot is West Runton beach which is perfect for beachcombing, playing cricket or enjoying a stroll into the nearby town of Cromer, famous for its pier.

 The sea in North Norfolk is cold but clear with under the sea rocks providing a beautiful turquoise hue to the water.